Last Updated: April 8, 2022

 Check the Bulbapedia entry on Inheriting Abilities for additional information.

 This is the part of breeding which takes the most time.
-You're going to become very friendly with the Stats Judge, and you're going to spend a lot of time running back and forth to hatch eggs.
+You’re going to become very friendly with the Stats Judge (or you can check the stats screen using Pokemon Home, which is my go-to method in current generation games), and you’re going to spend a lot of time running back and forth to hatch eggs.

 Generating a pokemon with perfect IVs by chance happens 1 in 1,073,741,824 times (yes, less than 1 in 1 billion).
 If you haven’t bred in your desired nature and are leaving that to chance, you’re looking at 1 in 5 billion, which is why you should deal with your egg moves and nature before you worry about IVs.
 We want to improve our probability of perfect IVs as much as possible.
 Each step below will gradually increase your probability of generating perfect pokemon, and will give you exact numbers so you know just how much your work is paying off.